 Timing is crucial when someone has had a stroke, as the longer it takes to receive medical attention, the more of the brain will be affected.
 The medical staff will want to know when you first noticed symptoms of the stroke, which is why it’s crucial to keep that information to hand when you call 999.

 There are two main causes of stroke – an Ischaemic stroke, which is caused by a blood clot that is formed when arteries become narrowed or blocked due to fatty deposits, or a Haemorrhagic stroke, which is caused when a blood vessel bursts and bleeds into and around the brain.
 A stroke can be made more likely because of lifestyle choices, such as being overweight, smoking, lack of exercise, excessive alcohol consumption and stress; these risk factors can also contribute to high blood pressure, which is the key cause of haemorrhagic stroke.

 Cardiopulmonary Resuscitation (CPR) should never be performed unless you are absolutely sure that the person isn’t breathing and they’re unconscious.
 If an adult is unconscious but breathing, place them in the recovery position until help arrives, unless they have injuries that prevents them being moved.

 All Helping Hands carers have an awareness session on CPR as part of their training and are advised what procedure to follow in the event of an emergency.
 If you are looking for care at home for yourself or a loved one and would like to learn more about our fully managed stroke care, and wholly regulated service, please call us today or contact us via our website.

-Page reviewed by Kerry Feltwell, Regional Clinical Lead on June 15, 2021
+Page reviewed by Kathryn Mahon, Regional Clinical Lead on November 29, 2021